-- The Kensington Wine Rooms and Fulham Wine Rooms and now Brackenbury Wine Rooms were early adopters of Enomatic machines and have a wide selection available, including several more expensive options.
+- The Kensington Wine Rooms, Fulham Wine Rooms and Brackenbury Wine Rooms were early adopters of Enomatic machines and have a wide selection available, including several more-expensive options.
 There is also a full menu available, and wine can be bought to take home.

 - Pepito is one of the earliest of London's many thriving sherry bars, a small but atmospheric space serving top tapas in informal surroundings near King's Cross.